aiden-liu/aiden-liu.github.io/backup/Application Gateway配置 - 学习 & 思考.md

    On the 'Path', service like APIM has default health check endpoint as '/status-0123456789abcdef', other services like [App Service](https://learn.microsoft.com/en-us/azure/app-service/monitor-instances-health-check?tabs=python) or VMs, they can have custom health probe configured. <img src="https://github.com/user-attachments/assets/1acf904c-068e-4bf5-b8ae-eefb27acd0d0" height="600">

 1. Backend settings:
+    Configures backend protocol (http/https), port, cookie, connection draining, timeout, and probe association.
+Once here is linked to a probe created in above, the probe page will also show the link to this backend settings, it's both direction showing.

 1. Listener TLS certificates
 1. Listener